Yedya/Portfolio/README.md

 ## Welcome

-I am a software engineer with a background C++ and C#.
+I am a software engineer with a strong foundation in C++ and C#, specializing in game development, virtual reality, and interactive systems.

-I've worked in large teams across various different types of games from MMORPGs to F2P  games
+With experience working in large, cross-functional teams, I have contributed to a wide range of projects, from MMORPGs to free-to-play mobile games.
+My expertise spans Unity development, Android applications, and VR platforms, including Oculus, HTC Vive, and Pico headsets.
+I have worked extensively on gameplay engineering, full-stack development, and performance optimization across multiple platforms.

+I have a proven track record of architecting scalable systems, debugging complex VR interactions, and optimizing performance for mobile and standalone VR devices.
+Additionally, I have experience integrating backend services, networking solutions, and build automation, ensuring smooth development workflows for engineers and artists.